nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 --

-# <span style="color:gold">Additional Information</span>
+# Additional Information

 --

+## What is Reveal.js?
-## <span style="color:gold">What is Reveal.js?</span>
+<span style="color:skyblue">Reveal.js</span> is an open-source framework for creating
-Reveal.js is an open-source framework for creating HTML-based presentations using Markdown or HTML.
+HTML-based presentations using Markdown or HTML.
 Instead of writing slides in a visual editor (like Keynote or PowerPoint), you write them in plain text - and Reveal.js turns them into a modern, interactive slideshow in the browser.

 --

-## <span style="color:gold">HTML File</span>
+## HTML File

-- The HTML file is the main entry point of the presentation.
+- The <span style="color:skyblue">HTML</span> file is the main entry point of the presentation.
 - It defines the page structure, loads Reveal.js and its plugins, configures settings, and optionally contains the slides directly if not using Markdown.

 --

-## <span style="color:gold">CSS File</span>
+## CSS File

-- The CSS file defines the styling of your presentation.
+- The <span style="color:skyblue">CSS</span> file defines the styling of your presentation.
 - It customizes the look and feel - fonts, colors, layout - either by overriding the default Reveal.js theme or adding new styles.

 --

-## <span style="color:gold">Markdown File</span>
+## Markdown File

-- The Markdown (.md) file contains the slide content written in simple, readable Markdown syntax.
+- The <span style="color:skyblue">Markdown (.md)</span> file contains the slide content written in simple, readable Markdown syntax.
 - It’s loaded by the HTML file (via the Reveal.js markdown plugin), making it easy to edit slides without touching HTML.

 --

-## <span style="color:gold">JSON File</span>
+## JSON File

-- A JSON file is optional and is used to store extra data or configuration for the presentation.
+- A <span style="color:skyblue">JSON</span> file is optional and is used to store extra data or configuration for the presentation.
 - It can define metadata, timing, or slide-related data that JavaScript in the HTML file can read and use.

 ---

-# <span style="color:gold">How to take screenshot and store it as PDF instead of PNG to NOT lose quality</span>
+# How to take screenshot and store it as PDF instead of PNG to NOT lose quality

 ---